-With only 136 slots in the Southwest Washington region, only 6% of the infants and toddlers who qualify for Early Head Start have a spot available to them.
+6% With only 136 slots in the Southwest region, only 6% of the infants and toddlers who qualify for Early Head Start have a spot available to them.
 COVID-19 IMPACT As a result of the pandemic, 17 percent of the child care programs in our state have temporarily closed their doors, many of them for good, representing a temporary loss of approximately 30,000 in licensed capacity.
-At a time when many families are returning to work, and when many K-12 schools are shifting away from inperson instruction, the supports and care they need now more than ever are in question. programs requested and received material supports (including sanitizer, personal protective equipment, and toilet paper) in order to meet basic health guidelines and remain open during the pandemic of ECEAP programs moved to a distance model in which educators met with children and families online or in socially distanced settings.
-In-person instruction was maintained for children with special needs. child care programs in the region received Coronavirus Aid, Relief, and Economic Security (CARES) Act funding in order to stay open.
+At a time when many families are returning to work, and when many K-12 schools are shifting away from inperson instruction, the supports and care they need now more than ever are in question.
+166 programs requested and received material supports (including sanitizer, personal protective equipment, and toilet paper) in order to meet basic health guidelines and remain open during the pandemic.
+90% of ECEAP programs moved to a distance model in which educators met with children and families online or in socially distanced settings.
+In-person instruction was maintained for children with special needs.
+179 child care programs in the region received Coronavirus Aid, Relief, and Economic Security (CARES) Act funding in order to stay open.
+Early Head Start can be delivered in a child care program or in a home visiting model.
+These data reflect Early Head Start delivered in child care programs only.
 HELP ME GROW: